-New standards and interpretations not yet mandatory or early adopted
+New Accounting Standards and Interpretations not yet mandatory or early adopted

-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2020.
-The consolidated entity's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the Group, are set out below.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the consolidated entity for the annual reporting period ended 30 June 2021.
+The consolidated entity has not yet assessed the impact of these new or amended Accounting Standards and Interpretations.